tuanha1305/capture-android-sdk/README.md

 Here, `livenessMode` is of type `HVFaceConfig.LivenessMode`, an enum with 3 values:

 **.none**: No liveness test is performed.
 The selfie that is captured is simply returned.
 If successful, the result JSON in the CaptureCompletionHandler has one key-value pair.
-- `imageUri` : local path of the image captured
+- `imageUri`: local path of the image captured

-**.textureLiveness** : Texture liveness test is performed on the selfie captured.
-If successful, a result JSON with the following key-value pairs is returned in the CaptureCompletionHandler
+**.textureLiveness**: Texture liveness test is performed on the selfie captured.
+If successful, a result JSON with the following key-value pairs is returned in the CaptureCompletionHandler.

-- `imageUri` : String.
+- `imageUri`: String.
 Local path of the image captured <br/>
 - `live`: String with values 'yes'/'no'.
 Tells whether the selfie is live or not.
 - `liveness-score`: Float with values between 0 and 1.The  confidence score for the liveness prediction.
 - `to-be-reviewed`: String with values 'yes'/'no'.
 Yes indicates that it flagged for manual review.

 **.textureAndGestureLiveness**: In this mode, based on the results of the texture Liveness call, the user might be asked to do a series of gestures to confirm liveness.
 This mode is currently in beta.
 It is highly recommended to not use it in production.
-- `imageUri` : String.
+- `imageUri`: String.
 Local path of the image captured <br/>
 - `live`: String with values 'yes'/'no'.
 Tells whether the selfie is live or not.
 This mode is currently in beta.
 It is highly recommended to not use it in production.

 Following are the errors that can occur during capture process:

 ## Error Codes
 Descriptions of the error codes returned in the CaptureCompletionHandler are given here.